 Directed by Jeffrey A. Brown

-Cherubic Emily (Liana Liberato, If I Stay) is a recent college graduate, who is looking to get her Master’s Degree in astrobiology at the University of Washington.
-(Fun fact: There is only one school offering a degree in astrobiology, and that’s Florida Institue of Technology) Her boyfriend, Randall (Noah Le Gros, A Score to Settle), is recently a college dropout, and there is now some tension between Emily and Randall as to what they will do with the next phase in their lives.
-Randall’s doctor father has a beautiful beach house, and Randall is hoping that the two of them can live a life of ease in this idyllic setting while they figure things out.
+Cherubic Emily (Liana Liberato, If I Stay) is a recent college graduate seeking her Master’s in astrobiology at the University of Washington.
+Fun fact: There is only one school offering a degree in astrobiology, and that’s Florida Institute of Technology.
+Her boyfriend, Randall (Noah Le Gros, A Score to Settle), is recently a college dropout.
+Consequently, there is tension between them regarding what they will do with the next phase in their lives.
+Randall’s doctor father has a beautiful beach house.
+He hopes they can live a life of ease in this idyllic setting while they figure things out.
 Emily, however, has already figured out what she wants, and it isn’t this.

 Before the two of them can settle into this idyllic abode, they realize that they are not alone in the house.
 They discover a middle-aged couple currently staying at the cabin.
 Jane (Maryanne Nagel, Deadtime Stories) and Mitch (Jake Weber, Dawn of the Dead) claim to be old friends of “The Doc”.
 They have been guests (or are they squatting?) at the beach house for some time.
 They seem benign enough, but there are signs that not all is entirely well.